Jury backs man who claims Roundup weed killer caused cancer

 The U.S. Environmental Protection Agency says Roundup’s active ingredient is safe for people when used in accordance with label directions.

 However, the France-based International Agency for Research on Cancer, which is part of the World Health Organization, classified it as a “probable human carcinogen” in 2015.
-And California added glyphosate to its list of chemicals known to cause cancer.
+California added glyphosate to its list of chemicals known to cause cancer.